mi-classroom/mi-web-technologien-beiboot-ss2020-p2sk/README.md

 ## Example PWA implementation

 An example is accessible via the [github.io page](https://p2sk.github.io/mi-web-technologien-beiboot-ss2020-Dominikdeimel/Frontend/devPage/public/).
 Descisions made for the PWA can be viewed in the [Decision.md](https://github.com/p2sk/mi-web-technologien-beiboot-ss2020-Dominikdeimel/blob/master/Frontend/Desicion.md).
-The implementation is based on Dominik Deimel Repos.
-The [fork is here](https://github.com/p2sk/mi-web-technologien-beiboot-ss2020-Dominikdeimel).
+The implementation is based on Dominik Deimels repo and the [fork is here](https://github.com/p2sk/mi-web-technologien-beiboot-ss2020-Dominikdeimel).

 ## How to contribute